Jambu fruit dove: Behaviour and ecology

 The jambu fruit dove is a shy and inconspicuous bird, camouflaged against the forest canopy by its green plumage.
 It is usually seen alone or in pairs, but a sizable flock may gather when feeding at a fruit tree.
 It eats fruit directly from the tree, or from the ground if items have been dropped by hornbills or monkeys.
 Like other doves, but unlike most birds, it can drink by sucking.

 Breeding

 The male holds a breeding territory, advertised by raising its wings, bobbing its body and cooing.
 It will defend its territory with a quick peck if the territorial display fails.
 The female builds a flimsy nest of twigs, roots and grasses, which are collected by her mate, in a tree and lays one or sometimes two white eggs which are incubated for about 20 days to hatching, with a further 12 or more days to fledging.

 Relationship with humans

 The Temoq people in Pahang, Malaysia believe that the female jambu fruit dove is a form of their creator ancestor Maq Sidi.

 Conservation status

-Extensive deforestation in Indonesia and Malaysia means that this dove is now threatened, although its ability to live in second growth and at higher elevation means that its situation is not as critical as that of some forest bird species.
-The jambu fruit dove is evaluated as Near Threatened on the IUCN Red List of Threatened Species.
+Extensive deforestation in Indonesia and Malaysia means that this dove is now threatened, and sustenance hunting is expected to be further depleting its population.
+The jambu fruit dove is evaluated as Vulnerable on the IUCN Red List of Threatened Species.